tkksnk/markdown-cv/index.md

 <!-- NOTE: Are Japanese grants in fiscal years? -->

+`2024-2026` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (C), Project Number 24K04856 (Principle Investigator). “_On the effect of monetary and fiscal policies on households' labor market participation_.”

+`2023-2026` Grant-in-Aid for Scientific Research (KAKENHI) for Fostering Joint International Research, Project Number 23KK0223 (Principle Investigator). “_On the effect of monetary and fiscal policies on households' labor market participation_.”

-`2021-2024` Grant-in-Aid for Scientific Research (KAKENHI) for Young Scientists, Project Number 21K01480 (Principle Investigator). “_Normative and Positive Analysis of Forward Guidance by Central Banks_.”
+`2021-2024` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (C), Project Number 21K01480 (Principle Investigator). “_Normative and Positive Analysis of Forward Guidance by Central Banks_.”

-`2021-2026` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (B), Project Number TBA (Co-Investigator). “_Macroeconomic Analysis in the Era of Yield Curve Control_.”
+`2021-2025` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (B), Project Number 21H00704 (Co-Investigator). “_Macroeconomic Analysis in the Era of Yield Curve Control_.”
 (Principle Investigator: Etsuro Shioji)

-`2021-2024` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (B), Project Number TBA (Co-Investigator). “_The Interaction between Fiscal and Monetary Policies_.”
+`2021-2023` Grant-in-Aid for Scientific Research (KAKENHI) for Scientific Research (B), Project Number 21H00705 (Co-Investigator). “_The Interaction between Fiscal and Monetary Policies_.”
 (Principle Investigator: Toshitaka Sekine)

 `2018-2022` Grant-in-Aid for Scientific Research (KAKENHI) for Young Scientists, Project Number 18K12743 (Principle Investigator). “_Solution and estimation methods on nonlinear DSGE models_.”